mdn/content/files/en-us/learn/css/building_blocks/images_tasks/index.md

 ---
 {{LearnSidebar}}

-The aim of this skill test is to assess whether you've understood our [Images, media and form elements](/en-US/docs/Learn/CSS/Building_blocks/Images_media_form_elements) article.
+The aim of this skill test is to assess whether you understand how special elements like [images, media and form elements are treated in CSS](/en-US/docs/Learn/CSS/Building_blocks/Images_media_form_elements).

 > **Note:** You can try out solutions in the interactive editors below.
 However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >